jcs090218/JCSUnity/docs/ScriptReference/Actions/JCS_AdjustTimeTrigger.md

 # JCS_AdjustTimeTrigger

-Trigger a event while the time is reached.
+Trigger an event while the time is reached.

 ## Variables